TehShrike/joshduff.com/content/2014-10-19-shadow-of-mordor.md

 This is the game that Shadow of Mordor has stumbled into: more than swordfights and collectables and exposition-by-cutscene, it gives you a world full of challenges that are not motivated by a written story.

 As I play, Urak society constantly trains up new leaders to take me on.
 Many of them kill me.
-The writers didn't turn that grunt a mini-boss, I did when I by zigging when I should have zagged.
-Killing me gains him reputation and power, putting one more piece on a board full of opponents.
+The writers didn't turn that grunt a mini-boss, I did by zigging when I should have zagged.
+Killing me gains him reputation and power, and puts one more opposing piece on a board full of them.

 The captains go about their business regardless of me, or the written story.
 Left alone, they fight amongst themselves to gain even more power.
 Whether I level up by challenging the big captains or picking flowers is up to me.